johnbillion/query-monitor/README.md

 # Query Monitor #

 Query Monitor is the developer tools panel for WordPress.
+It enables debugging of database queries, PHP errors, hooks and actions, block editor blocks, enqueued scripts and stylesheets, HTTP API calls, and more.

-It includes some advanced features such as debugging of Ajax, REST API, and Gutenberg blocks, and the ability to narrow down its output by plugin or theme.
+It includes some advanced features such as debugging of Ajax calls, REST API calls, and user capability checks.
+It includes the ability to narrow down much of its output by plugin or theme, allowing you to quickly determine poorly performing plugins, themes, or functions.

-Query Monitor focuses heavily on presenting its information in a useful manner.
-For example, aggregate database query information is made available, allowing you to quickly determine poorly performing plugins, themes, or functions.
-It adds an admin toolbar menu showing an overview of the current page, with complete data shown in a panel once you select a menu item.
+Query Monitor focuses heavily on presenting its information in a useful manner, for example by showing aggregate database queries grouped by the plugins, themes, or functions that are responsible for them.
+It adds an admin toolbar menu showing an overview of the current page, with complete debugging information shown in panels once you select a menu item.

 Here's an example of Query Monitor's output.
 This is the panel showing aggregate database queries grouped by component: